 What if my student failed a course?

-A student can and should retake a failed course, especially if the course is a CLAC or major requirement.
+A student can and should retake a failed course.
 When a failed course is retaken, the original grade is replaced by the new grade earned, causing the student's cumulative GPA to rise.
-If a student would like to retake a course they failed, they should contact their academic advisor or the Academic Advising office in 203 Hafer.
+If a student would like to retake a course they failed, they should contact their academic advisor or the Registrar's Office.